What Is a mortgage in Principle?

 A mortgage in principle (MIP) is a written statement from a mortgage lender or broker confirming that - based on a preliminary review of your income and credit profile - they would likely be willing to lend you a specified amount.
 It shows sellers and estate agents that you have had initial financial checks and are a credible buyer.

-A mortgage in principle is not a mortgage offer — it is an indication.
+A mortgage in principle is not a mortgage offer - it is an indication.
 The lender has not committed to lending you money.
-They have confirmed that, based on what you've told them so far, you are likely to qualify for a mortgage of a certain size.
 The formal offer only comes after a complete application, property valuation, and full underwriting.
 A MIP can be declined, revised, or withdrawn when the full application reveals different information.

 This is the most common question - and the answer depends on which type of search the lender uses.

 Use a whole-of-market mortgage broker.
 Most brokers run a single soft search across their panel of lenders rather than individual hard searches at each bank.
-This gives you a MIP covering multiple lenders with zero impact on your credit score.
 If going direct to a lender, always ask: "Do you use a soft or hard credit search for the mortgage in principle?" before proceeding.

 Choose: Broker or Direct Lender?

-A mortgage broker gives you a MIP covering multiple lenders with one soft search — broader coverage, better comparison.
+A mortgage broker gives you a MIP covering multiple lenders with one soft search.
 Going direct to your bank gives you their products only.
 For most buyers, a broker is the better starting point.

 Gather Your Information

-You'll need: annual gross income, employer name and employment type (employed/self-employed/contractor), monthly outgoings and existing debt payments, your deposit amount, and approximate purchase price you're targeting.
+You'll need: annual gross income, employer name and employment type, monthly outgoings and existing debt payments, your deposit amount, and approximate purchase price you're targeting.

 Complete the Online Form or Speak to a Broker